eastend-street/brickhouse-old/README.md

-# Brickhouse company homepage project
+# [Old version] Company home page project
 ⚠️This project is old and not under maintanance⚠️
 This is a team project to make company homepage website.

 [Brickhouse website](https://flamboyant-golick-8bc858.netlify.com/)